nordic-institute/harmony-common/harmony-smp/Readme.md

+# Compiling Harmony eDelivery Access - SMP

-eDelivery SMP has been tested to run with the following configuration:
+Harmony eDelivery Access SMP has been tested to run with the following configuration:

-Ubuntu 20.04
+- Ubuntu 20.04
-OpenJDK 8 (1.8.0_292)
+- OpenJDK 8 (1.8.0_292)
-Maven 3.8.1
+- Maven 3.8.1
-MySQL (latest)
+- MySQL (latest)
-Ca-certificates-java package (latest)
+- `ca-certificates-java` package (latest)
-Curl (latest)
+- curl (latest)
-Git (latest)
+- git (latest)

 Build process is tested to succeed with at least 8GB of RAM.